Why new technology is critical for tackling air pollution around the globe

 - Status: Driving complete.
 Analysis in progress.
 Learn more »

 Oakland — projects complete

 - Sensor types: Mobile sensors on Google Street View cars and stationary sensors on homes, businesses and lampposts.

 - Goal of research: Learn how to interpret millions of sensor readings and make health risks visible so communities can advocate for cleaner air.

-- Key insight: Pollution varies significantly from block to block.
+- Key insight: Pollution varies significantly from block to block and over time.

-- Status: Driving and analysis complete.
+- Status: Data collection and analysis complete.
 View the maps »